isri12/notesrepo/Data_Structure_and_algorithm_in_Cpp.md

 - Theta (Θ) provides a tight, average-case scenario.
 - Big O (O) gives the worst-case scenario.

-Understanding these notations helps in analyzing and comparing algorithms in terms of their efficiency and performance under different conditions.

 These are the basic concepts of Big O notation along with their meanings and examples:

 1. **O(1)**: Constant Time
    - **Meaning**: The time complexity is constant and doesn't depend on the size of the data set.
    - **Example**: Accessing an array element by its index.